 It will increase your conceptual abilities and your talent with manipulating geographical space at two separate levels of cognition.

-And if you want more guaranteed help memorizing foreign language vocabulary using the Magnetic Memory Method, How to and Memorize the Vocabulary of Any Language will be your guide.
-Use coupon code “Rome” for a premium invitation into the world of advanced memory techniques (not “memory tricks,” but real memory magic).
+And if you would like more guaranteed help memorizing foreign language vocabulary, How to and Memorize the Vocabulary of Any Language will be your guide.
+You’ll find it in the Magnetic Memory Method Masterclass.